Silver Jubilee Bridge

 The Silver Jubilee Bridge (originally the Runcorn–Widnes Bridge or informally the Runcorn Bridge) crosses the River Mersey and the Manchester Ship Canal at Runcorn Gap between Runcorn and Widnes in Halton, England.
 It is a through arch bridge with a main arch span of 361 yards (330 m).
-It was opened in 1961 as a replacement for the Widnes-Runcorn Transporter Bridge.
-In 1975–77 the carriageway was widened, after which the bridge was given its official name in honour of the Queen's Silver Jubilee.
+It was opened in 1961 as a replacement for the Widnes–Runcorn Transporter Bridge.
+In 1975–77 the carriageway was widened, after which the bridge was given its official name in honour of the Silver Jubilee of Elizabeth II.
 It carries the A533 road and a cantilevered footway.
 The bridge is recorded in the National Heritage List for England as a designated Grade II listed building.
 The bridge was closed to vehicles for refurbishment upon the opening of the new Mersey Gateway Bridge, but reopened as a toll bridge in February 2021.